Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ### Final Testing
 The purpose of this is to make sure that my webiste is properly functioning before submitting the project.

+#### Code Validation
+* **[W3C Markup Validation Service](https://validator.w3.org/)** is used to check any errors on html files and I confirm that there were no errors.
+There was a warning on courses.html and accommodation.html but it was OK as explained on the Pre-Testing section.

+* **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** is used to check any errors on css file and I confirm that there were no errors.

+#### Performance, Accessibility, User Experience
+**[Lighthouse](https://developers.google.com/web/tools/lighthouse)** is used to check common issues that affect on my site performance, accessibility and user experience.
+I noticed that the results were different to Pre-Testing version that I was only testing it in local file.
+(It wasn't deployed yet)
+Therefore, I need to review this as some sections are below 90 and I may not be able to fix all of them.

 ## Project Barriers & Solutions
 I faced some difficulties and issues even before starting the project and until the end.
 Below are the list of them.